19hours/sg-statutes/Acts/Singapore Armed Forces Act.md

 (f) detention for a term not exceeding 2 years;

-(g) reduction in rank except that an officer shall not be reduced below the rank of second lieutenant and a warrant officer shall not be reduced below the rank of second warrant officer;
+(g) reduction in rank, except that —

+(i) an officer shall not be reduced below the rank of second lieutenant;

+(ii) a warrant officer shall not be reduced below —

+(A) the rank of third warrant officer, if he was appointed as a warrant officer on or after the date of commencement of section 30(a) of the Singapore Armed Forces (Amendment) Act 2009; or

+(B) the rank of second warrant officer, if he was appointed as a warrant officer before that date; and

+(iii) a senior military expert shall not be reduced below the rank of ME4;

+[28/2009 wef 01/04/2010]

 (h) forfeiture of seniority of rank and forfeiture of all or any part of his service for purposes of promotion;